Apache-2.0 · Self-hostable · Works with Claude Code, Codex, Cursor & any base-URL agent

 Multi-Model Support

-Claude Code, GPT-4, Llama, Gemini, Mistral — any model that can make an HTTP call works with memnos.
+Claude Code, Codex, Cursor, GPT-5, Llama, Gemini, Mistral — any model that can make an HTTP call works with memnos.
 Swap your underlying LLM without touching your memory layer.

 Namespace ACLs